nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 0. Using this User-Guide
 This User-Guide aims to aid users in using NUStorage to its fullest potential.
 In this guide, we will be guiding users through the entire process of using NUStorage, from setting it up on your system to the usage of features that NUStorage offers.

-If you are a new user, we recommend that you read this user guide from start to finish as well as follow the examples provided in the [Commands](#4-commands) section to gain a much better understanding of the application.
+If you are a new user, we recommend that you read this user guide from start to finish and follow the examples provided in the [Commands](#4-commands) section to gain a much better understanding of the application.
 If you are an experienced user, feel free to use the Table-Of-Contents to skip to the section most relevant to you.

 If you see an acronym that you don't understand, kindly refer to the [glossary](#7-glossary-and-terms).
 If you have further questions regarding NUStorage or this User-Guide, feel free to contact us at nustorage.support@u.nus.edu.